-I recently ran a survey about stakeholder management (thanks, by the way, if you were one of the people who filled it out) and the results surprised me.
-While I haven’t got the full results yet, I have done a bit of analysis on them and I wanted to share what I know so far with you.
+I ran a survey about stakeholder management (thanks, by the way, if you were one of the people who filled it out) and the results surprised me.
+I have done a bit of analysis on the results and I wanted to share what I know so far with you.

 The biggest reason we do stakeholder engagement activities on projects is because they help us get the resources we need for the project.

 Over 30% of people don’t do stakeholder engagement the way they want to because they don’t have the time or the time with their stakeholders.
 One in three people feel like they can’t manage their stakeholder relationships because they don’t know what to do or they don’t have the templates to help them.

 I know what that’s like.
 I work as a project manager, I run my own business around the edges of that, and I have a young family.
 Time, and the energy to create documents from scratch when no one much seems to care are things I don’t have.

 I have had my ups and downs with stakeholder engagement.
 For a start, when I began managing projects it was all about ‘managing’ stakeholders and it took me a long time to work that you can’t manage people into being supportive about your project.
 It just doesn’t work.

 They have to want you to be successful, which is where the management support comes in.

 Successful stakeholder engagement means understanding what people want out of the project, how they feel about it, how that changes over time.
 And it requires regular check ins and planning.

 Over time I’ve developed ways for me to work with my stakeholders that doesn’t feel cheesy or forced and that works for me.
 One of the first things I do on any new project is create my plan of action for uncovering stakeholders and understanding their motivations.